improving-app/back-end/README.md

 6. Inspect services using `microk8s kubectl logs [pod-name] -c [service-name]`
 7. Expose deployment internally using `microk8s kubectl expose deployment improving-app --type=NodePort --port=9000`
 8. Expose node externally using port forwarding `microk8s port-forward services/improving-app 9000:9000`

-For now, local scylla-db services can only be connected to in microk8s by changing a service's `application.conf` to use the *internal* `ClusterIP` of the `scylla-db` service
-For this, `scylla ApplyForInternalIP.yaml` ,must be used in placy of `scyllaApply.yaml` in above steps.

 ## Testing on locally running server: